-Persist all the data points in the memory table of the database to the disk, and seal the data file.
-In cluster mode, we provide commands to persist the specified database cache of local node and persist the specified database cache of the cluster.
+Persist all the data points in the memory table of the storage group to the disk, and seal the data file.

 Note: This command does not need to be invoked manually by the client.
 IoTDB has WAL to ensure data security

 Frequently call flush can result in small data files that degrade query performance.